yousef-abdelkhaleq/openssl-tinyRevoke/README.md

-# Openssl-tinyOCSP
+# Openssl-tinyRevoke

-Openssl-tinyOCSP adds the functionality to request a C509 profiled CBOR encoded OCSP response (TinyOCSP response).
+Openssl-tinyRevoke adds the functionality to request a C509 profiled CBOR encoded OCSP response (tinyRevoke response).
 The implementation aims to support acquiring and processing Certificate Revocation information in Resource Constrained Environments.

 ## Installation
 The steps below show how to install the repo's version of openssl without it affecting a system installation of openssl.